-Uncertainty in activity data is deemed highest for use of petrol due to a lack of data on specific fuel consumption.
-Uncertainty in emission factors is smallest for NO_x and SO2 and large for PM, EC, NH3 and NMVOC due to a lack of emission measurements for most types of equipment.
+Uncertainty in activity data is deemed highest for use of gasoline due to a lack of data on specific fuel consumption.
+Uncertainty in emission factors is smallest for $NO_x$ and $SO_2$ and large for PM, EC, $NH_3$ and NMVOC due to a lack of emission measurements for most types of equipment.
 Uncertainty estimates for activity data of construction and industry were adjusted upwards as sales data for 2015-2020 are less detailed than were available in previous years.